lee-lindley/github_blog/_posts/2022-10-09-antijoins_with_or.md

 a *NOT EXISTS* clause against a large row set, one that was a Common Table Expression (CTE or WITH clause) that was relatively complex.
 The CTE plan was fine, but it resulted in about a million rows.
-An ideal plan to satisfy the *NOT EXISTS* from my perspective would use a *HASH ANTIJOIN* against that row set.
+An ideal plan to satisfy the *NOT EXISTS* from my perspective would use a *HASH JOIN ANTI* against that row set.
 That was not happening.
 It was doing a *FILTER* operation.
 I'm not 100% sure what Oracle is doing under the covers on the *FILTER*.

 # Problem